Marcano-Pannuto-ERSP/redboard_artemia/README.md

-# Redboard Artemis Timekeeper Test
+# Redboard Artemis Artemia Test

-This repo contains code to test a few components of the whole Timekeeper system.
+This repo contains code to test a few components of the whole Artemia system.

 - Redboard Artemis (and onboard microphone)
 - RTC